 Given the above, airports often need to develop innovative and complex financing schemes to address both, the opportunities and risks for lenders and investors.
 Many governments, which are owners of airports, struggle with competing demands for finance, but welcome growth in air travel as a driver for economic development.
 Private capital in the form of Public Private Partnerships (PPP) presents an attractive solution to address this challenge, as it decreases the public exposure and introduces efficient private sector principles and efficiencies.

-The fourth ACI-World Bank Aviation Symposium is a continuation of past events, where we discuss the risk and opportunities of airport PPP by highlighting the role of regulators, discussing challenges, exchanging best practices, and exploring concrete new PPP opportunities.
-The Symposium will once again be a learning experience, which will allow participants to interact with experts of various fields in the flied of PPP in airport infrastructure development.
+The fifth ACI-World Bank Aviation Symposium will build on past events, where we continue to discuss the risk and opportunities of airport PPP by highlighting the role of regulators, discussing challenges, exchanging best practices, and exploring concrete new PPP opportunities.
+The Symposium will again be conducted as a learning experience, which will allow participants to interact with experts of various fields in the field of PPP in airport infrastructure development.
 We are looking forward to welcoming you to the discussions throughout the three days of the 2019 ACI Airport Economics & Finance Symposium & Conference.

 Dr. Charles E. Schlumberger

-Lead Air Transport Specialist, The World Bank
+Lead Air Transport Specialist,

 The World Bank